What does an Apple Watch do – Apple Watch features (2025)

 The Apple Watch can also track your daily workout.
 Press the Digital Crown and look for the green icon with the image of a person running.
 If you tap the icon and scroll through the list you will find the workout that suits your activity covering everything from yoga to high-intensity interval training.
 Tap the three dots on the upper right and it will open up individual tracking adjustments, for example, the time target and your calorie count.

 Measuring your heart rate is also among the most important Apple Watch functions.
-Now, let’s see how the Apple Watch is used in measuring your heart rate.
+Now, let’s see how the Watch is used in measuring your heart rate.

-In order to measure your heart rate manually, make sure that the Apple Watch is tightly but comfortably placed on your wrist.
+To measure your heart rate manually, make sure that the Apple Watch is tightly but comfortably placed on your wrist.
 Then all you need to do is press the Digital Crown and look for the heart icon.
 Tap the icon and the watch immediately starts taking your heart rate.
 A graph at the top of the screen shows your heart rate history.
 Twist the Digital Crown to show other screens, breaking down your heart rate data into resting and walking segments.

 Navigate around with the help of Apple Maps